DevOpsKev/devops-coach/publish/manuscript.md

 # 1. It Was the Best of Times. {#chapter-1}

-To understand the role of the Agile Coach it is necessary to know where the idea of both Agile and the Agile Coach originated.
-The '90s.
+To understand the role of the DevOps Coach it is first necessary to where where the idea of both DevOps and Agile originated.
+We will begin with Agile, the '90s.

 Between March 1991 and March 2001, the U.S. economy experienced the longest recorded expansion of its history.
 Times were good, in fact, for anyone working in technology the '90s felt like a genuine gold rush.
 1994 until 2001 was the era of the dot-com bubble; the bubble didn't burst for everyone.
 Some of those that survived the 'pop' went on to build global digital empires.